Thirushika24/Recommendation-System/README.md

 #### Running the Recommendation Systems:

-Each recommendation system is contained in one colab notebook **movies_recommendation_system.ipynb**.
+Each recommendation system is contained in one colab notebook **Movies_Recommendation_System.ipynb**.

 Open and execute the notebook to explore each recommendation system.